howard-yen/cos429-finalproject/README.md

-# COS429 Final Project: Generating Font using GAN
+# COS429 Final Project: Font Generation Using Autoencoders and Discriminator Networks
 > Final project for COS429: Computer Vision.
 We aim to use DCGAN to develop a network that is able to generate a complete set of fonts when given an image of a single character.

 ---